Island of Ideas.

-Island life may be on hold, but the ideas don't stop flowing.
+Island life may have changed a little, but the ideas don't stop flowing.

 You will need to register for our public lectures from the University's Events Calendar.